 Antibiotic-resistant bacteria have been a significant concern to medical practice, diminishing the number of available treatment options by antibiotics.
 There is a compelling need to establish new antimicrobials that are active against antibiotic-resistant bacteria without contributing to emergent resistance development.
 Our laboratory focuses on a new molecular design of antimicrobial synthetic polymers with alternative mode of antibacterial action for multiple applications including pharmaceutical agents, antimicrobial coatings on catheters and implants, and dental composite fillings.

-Dr. Kuroda's laboratory will study the membrane-disrupting action of antimicrobial polymers and the translocation of polymers as potential drug carriers.
-He will also focus on the creation of fluorescent oligomer probes to examine the morphology of lipids membrane, which may also be useful in monitoring cellular activity and conditions.
-These projects will provide insight into polymer-lipid interactions, aiding in the development of polymers as alternatives for antibiotics or drug/gene vectors and as imaging agents for the cell membranes.
-This research is highly interdisciplinary, involving the fields of synthetic polymer chemistry, biochemistry, and physical chemistry, and is oriented to the practical aspects of biomedical and pharmaceutical applications
+Dr. Kuroda's laboratory studies membrane-active antimicrobial polymers as synthetic mimics of host-defense peptides and antimicrobial coatings to prevent biofilm formation on biomedical materials.
+These projects provide insight into polymer-bacteria interactions, aiding in the development of antimicrobial polymers as alternatives for antibiotics.
+This research is highly interdisciplinary, involving the fields of synthetic polymer chemistry, biochemistry, and physical chemistry, and is oriented to the practical aspects of biomedical and pharmaceutical applications.